kirkkenney/Wedding-App/README.md

 This Flask web app is built for the purpose of planning and managing my wedding.
 Architeturally, it is divided into two parts:
 * an admin interface to allow for myself and my partner to manage guests, costs, invitations and any extras.
-* an interface for the wedding guests to have access to information about the wedding, local hotels etc, and additional features for the dat itself.
+* an interface for the wedding guests to have access to information about the wedding, local hotels etc, and additional features for the day itself.

 ## The project is *currently* a work in progress